binocarlos/kettle-ui/README.md

  * toolbar - the React element to use as the toolbar
  * height - the height of the topbar (default=56px)
+ * offsetWidth - the width offset because of a NavWrapper (default=0px)
  * styles - override properties of the div styles
    * container - the container div
    * toolbar - the div containing the top toolbar